Per diem service

 Occasional per diem

-A teacher assigned on a day-by-day-as-needed basis to fill occasional vacancies due to a teacher absence.
+A teacher assigned on a day-by-day, as-needed basis to fill occasional vacancies due to a teacher absence.
+These teachers are covered by the day-to-day substitute teacher contract.
 This employee is paid at a fixed rate for each day of service.

 Long-term per diem (Z-Status)